Firecracker Awards Winners Archive

 This Is One Way to Dance by Sejal Shah, published by University of Georgia Press

-2021 Firecracker Award Judges
+2021 Firecracker Awards Judges

 Fiction